AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/edge-delivery-services.md

 After you add Edge Delivery Services to a production program, your Edge Delivery Services license is applied to it.

-A new, clickable tab called **Edge Delivery** is seen on the Overview page.
+A clickable tab called **Edge Delivery** is seen on the Overview page.
 Clicking the tab displays a table that lists each Edge Delivery site you have added.
-In the left navigation panel, under the **Services** grouping, you will notice a menu option named **Edge Delivery Sites**.
+In the left navigation panel, under the **Services** grouping, notice the menu option named **Edge Delivery Sites**.

 ![Overview page showing Edge Delivery Sites in left navigation panel and Edge Delivery tab to the right of the Publish Delivery tab](/help/implementing/cloud-manager/assets/cm-overview-eds.png)